CanonicalLtd/maas-docs/en/api.md

     (or set with) a proxy..
 By default, when MAAS is behind (and set with) a proxy, it is used to download images from the image repository.
-In some situations (e.g. when using a local image repository) it doesn't make sense for MAAS to use the proxy to download images because it can access them directly.
+In some situations (e.g. when using a local image repository) it doesn\'t make sense for MAAS to use the proxy to download images because it can access them directly.
 Setting this option allows MAAS to access the (local) image repository directly by setting the no\_proxy variable for the MAAS env with the address